 Adopting a dog – what to expect

 Don’t expect your new companion to form a strong relationship with your family in the beginning.
 Whether you have adopted a young puppy or a more mature dog this transition is going to take some time.
+There is often a period called the Honeymoon phase, where the new member of the family is on their best behavior until they feel they know your routine and what to expect.
+Often their personality with blossom after a week or two.
 Once everyone in your household gets to know each other and is comfortable in their environment the bond will grow naturally.

 If you have other animals, bringing in a new member can be very stressful for those already in residence.
 You must make sure that you do not neglect the animal already in the home.
 One of the best ways to encourage good relationships is to give both the new and old structured attention.
-This means to say their name and give a treat in rotation while they are in the same room.
+This means to say their name and give a treats in rotation while they are in the same room.
+Having their name combined with a treat calms the resident animal and also teaches the newcomer what their name is.
+Adopted animals often have their name changed and take time to learn what they a called.

 What you will need: